soyombo0/soyombo0/README.md

 - 👀 I’m interested in Web3 development, Solana
 - 🌱 I’m currently learning Rust, Anchor, Solana
 - 💞️ I’m looking to collaborate on DEFI, Dapps
-- 📫 How to reach me ayesoymobo@gmail.com
+- 📫 How to reach me email: ayesoymobo@gmail.com, twitter: @soyombo0

 <!---
 soyombo0/soyombo0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.